-Niacinamide is an important nutrient for the skin to stay healthy and younger-looking.
+Niacinamide in skincare is always vegan.
+It is mostly sourced from many cereals and brewer’s yeast.
+Niacinamide is an important nutrient for the skin to stay healthy and to look younger.
 It is found naturally in many foods, including animal-based products.
-However, niacinamide in skin care is always vegan.

 Niacinamide is a multifunctional ingredient.
 From boosting hydration to protecting the skin from environmental aggressors, it offers a wide range of benefits.
 Now, let’s learn even more.

 See also: Best Vegan Niacinamide Skincare

 What Is Niacinamide?
 What Is Niacinamide Made Of?

 Niacinamide is a highly effective skincare ingredient.
 It is the active form of vitamin B3 and is indispensable for many enzymatic reactions in the body.

 Niacinamide, also known as nicotinamide or vitamin B3, belongs to the group of B vitamins.
 It is a water-soluble vitamin, so it doesn’t dissolve in oil.
 Therefore, niacinamide is mainly found in water-based cosmetic products such as serums, toners, moisturizers, and face masks.

 While vitamin B3 refers to the occurrence in food, niacinamide refers to the active ingredient in skincare products.
 Overall, vitamin B3 and niacinamide are one and the same.

 The human body can produce small amounts of vitamin B3 itself but has to get most of it from food.
 For example, it occurs in vitamin-rich plant-based foods like kale, mushrooms, and almonds.

 However, niacinamide aka B3 is also found in animal-based foods.
 But the active ingredient in skincare is always vegan.
 It is mostly obtained from cereals, brewer’s yeast, or other animal-friendly starters.